F3de420/StellarVanityGenerator/README.md

 ### Command Line Arguments

 - `string`: The string to look for in the address.
-By default, the string is treated as a suffix.
+By default, the string is treated as a SUFFIX.

-- `-p` or `--prefix`: If present, the string will be treated as a prefix instead of a suffix.
+- `-p` or `--prefix`: If present, the string will be treated as a PREFIX instead of a suffix.

 - `-t` or `--threads`: The number of threads to use.
 By default, the script uses the maximum number of threads available on your computer.